 Philosophy was published less than two years ago.
 Already half a year after the publication I noticed that my own development did not go with my writing.
 Ideally, it is transmitted to the text in real time, not with delay.
 I bet it was due to break in my practice.
 I wasn’t dealing with artist management as I normally would.
 This time I am not doing the same and I can prepare for this.

 Today’s music management is characterized by the fact that it creates new developments in a faster cycle than ever before.
 This places new demands on the author.
 It should be able extract the truths that hold their ground in that development but also be prepared for future opportunities and difficulties.
 Fortunately today, the book is able to be published quite soon after its completion.
 My books will be published within two weeks of the book coming out of the edit.

 As I already mentioned, I allow this second edition to be influenced by the day-to-day management I practice.
-At the time of writing this book, I’m at least dealing with Melba Culp, Gentle Savage, Delta Enigma, and Ivar Kuura.
+At the time of writing this book, I’m at least dealing with Melba Culp, Gentle Savage and Delta Enigma.
 It’s refreshing to get a counterweight and something else to think about.
 That interaction also makes it possible to locate those blind spots.